haragei-dev/signals/README.md

 It provides:

-- signals for mutable state
+- signals for reactive state with immutable reads
 - memos for derived state
 - effects for reactive side effects
+- actions for imperative async writes
 - resources for async derived state
 - stores for isolated reactive graphs
-- scopes for shared-graph teardown boundaries

 ## Installation